 What Government is doing

+Whilst working towards improving emissions and adaptation in the broader community, the ACT Government is looking internally to lead by example.
 The ACT Government is committed to achieving carbon neutrality in its own operations by 2020, demonstrating leadership in reducing greenhouse gas emissions.
-Since 2012–13 the ACT Government has reduced its emissions from operations by around 20%.
+Since 2012–13, the ACT Government has reduced its emissions from operations by around 20%.
 This is the result of a range of initiatives including mitigation activities by directorates and the ACT’s renewable energy initiatives.
-Further information is available in the 2015 Summary Report on implementing the Carbon Neutral Government Framework.

-The GreenScene newsletter is a quarterly publication that provides insight into what we, as one government, are doing to increase energy efficiency and become more sustainable.
-It highlights current work and success stories from directorates and provides information on upcoming workshops, tours, tools, funding opportunities and advice.
+The quarterly GreenScene newsletter reports on what the ACT Government is doing to increase energy efficiency and become more sustainable.
+It reports on current work and success stories, provides information on workshops, tours, tools, funding opportunities, and shares advice.